stanford-cnjc/cnjcx-course-materials/week2_tmux_vim/vim_playground.md

 LETS PERFORM 1-KEY ALTERATIONS

 Re Ean Peplace Lharacters Aith Che [r] Eey!
-We R can E remove M single O characters V with E [x] key!
 We can paste with [p] from the "default register"
 -------(    .    )-------paste on the "."
 We can paste with the [P] from the "default register"